Charles Augustus Henry Lutyens: "Father of the Village"

 Since he came to reside at The Cottage, Thursley, in Surrey in 1877, he endeared himself to the villagers by his large-heartedness and geniality.
 His friendship was greatly valued by those who moved in his circle, whilst his help and sympathy to those in lower stations of life were generous.
 He became known as the "father of the village", residing there for 38 years.

 Personal life

-Lutyens was an accomplished horseman, especially in his younger days, his riding always excited the admiration and envy of experts.
-He rode with practically all the best hunts of the country in his day, being very keen on that sport.
+Lutyens was an accomplished horseman, especially in his younger days.

 Lutyen married Mary Gallwey, and had eleven sons and three daughters by her; seven sons and all three daughters survived him.
 One son, Colonel John Lutyens, retired some time prior from the Royal Engineers.
 Another son, the Rev. W. E. Lutyens, was the celebrated runner of the 1890s, and his record for the 1,000 yards still held good at the time of his father's death.
 Mary died at Thursley in 1906, nine years before her husband.